Blog

 The meeting space is important.
 Can people attend virtually?
 Or do they need to be in the office?
 Or can it be a mix of both?

 If your meeting involves technology—especially in hybrid meeting environments—troubleshoot any issues five to 10 minutes beforehand.
-Make sure the connections are stable and employees can call in.
-Get the IT team involved if necessary.
+Make sure the connections are stable, and employees can call in.
+Get your IT team involved if necessary.

-With in-person meetings, pick somewhere quiet that is equipped with necessary items, like screensharing capabilities, marker boards, enough seats, and more.
+With in-person meetings, pick somewhere quiet and equipped with necessary items, like screen-sharing capabilities, marker boards, enough seats, and more.

 5. Have a Primary Facilitator

-This person will ensure the session runs smoothly and on schedule.
+This person will ensure the session runs smoothly, stays on schedule, and ends on time.
 They should keep track of time, take notes, and ensure everyone stays on task.
-If you are facilitating the meeting, familiarize yourself with all tools needed (chat software, notes apps, etc.).
+If you’re the one facilitating the meeting, familiarize yourself with all tools needed (chat software, notes apps, etc.).

 6. Send a Reminder